 My grandma used to make this recipe and drizzle it over homemade vanilla ice cream.
 It is seriously divine!
 I like to add a sprinkle of fine sea salt to my caramel…it takes it over the top!

 When my family got a hold of this sauce, they were literally eating it by the spoon!
 It is that good.
 It’s great on ice cream, bars, cakes, cupcakes and even my easy crème brûlée.
 I especially love it drizzled on this no bake cheesecake dip.
 This stuff is pure liquid gold I tell ya!
 Seriously…are you drooling yet?

 This recipes takes only 3 simple ingredients to make and comes together so quickly!
-The ingredients cook up together on the stove to make the most divine homemade caramel ever.
+The ingredients cook up together on the stove to make the most divine homemade caramel recipe ever.